 Many interior repairs around your home aren’t that hard to fix if you know how.
-Watch this video to find out how to make these 10 common interior repairs:
+Watch the video above to find out how to make these 10 common interior repairs:

 - Keep a door open without using a door stop.